-1.5 At the final Workgroup meeting, Workgroup members voted on the Original proposal and the three WACMs: Three of the Workgroup members voted that the Baseline better facilitated the Applicable CUSC Objectives, one Workgroup member abstained, one Workgroup member voted for the Original Proposal and 6 Workgroup members voted that WACM1 better facilitated the Applicable CUSC Objectives.
+- 1.5 At the final Workgroup meeting, Workgroup members voted between the Original Proposal and the three WACMs: Three of the Workgroup members voted that the Baseline better facilitated the Applicable CUSC Objectives, one Workgroup member abstained, one Workgroup member voted for the Original Proposal and 6 Workgroup members voted that WACM1 better facilitated the Applicable CUSC Objectives. - 1.6 This Draft Final Modification Workgroup Report has been prepared in accordance with the terms of the CUSC.
+An electronic copy can be found on the National Grid Website, http://www2.nationalgrid.com/UK/Industry-information/Electricity-codes/CUSC/Modifications/CMP261/

-1 The CMP261 original solution proposes the same mechanism as that of CMP251 original to remedy any exceedance of the ≤ 2.5 /MWh value for average Generator transmission charges.
+&lt;sup>1 The CMP261 original solution proposes the same mechanism as that of CMP251 original to remedy any exceedance of the €2.5/MWh value for average Generator transmission charges.
 However, it is a one-off change proposal applying to the charging year 2015/16, whereas CMP251 would, if approved, apply on an enduring basis commencing 2017/18.
-The other important distinction is that CMP261 considers the ≤ 2.5 /MWh value as a cap whereas CMP251 is a target with reconciliation possible in both directions.
+The other important distinction is that CMP261 considers the €2.5/MWh value as a cap whereas CMP251 is a target with reconciliation possible in both directions.